gwu-libraries/sfm-ui/docs/releasing_datasets.rst

    ::
      time parallel –j 3 -a source.lst -a dest.lst --xapply "twitter_stream_warc_iter.py {1} | jq –r ‘.id_str’  > {2}"

    This command executes a Twitter Stream WARC iterator to extract the tweets from the WARC files and jq to extract the tweet ids.
+This shows using `twitter_stream_warc_iter.py` for a Twitter stream collection.
+For a Twitter REST collection, use `twitter_rest_warc_iter.py`.
-Parallel is used to perform this process in parallel (using multiple processors), using WARC files from `source.lst` and text files from `dest.lst`.

-   - Note: `-j 3` limits parallel to 3 processors.
+   Parallel is used to perform this process in parallel (using multiple processors), using WARC files from `source.lst` and text files from `dest.lst`. `-j 3` limits parallel to 3 processors.
 Make sure to select an appropriate number for your server.

+   An alternative to steps 1 and 2 is to use a sync script to write tweet id text files and tweet JSON files in one step.
+(See :doc:`processing`)

 4. Combine multiple files into large files: